 Tarabai was instrumental in saving the Maratha empire from collapse

 Tarabai was born in 1675 CE to Hambirrao Mohite, the famous commander-in-chief of the Maratha army.
 At an early age of 8, she was married off to Shivaji’s younger son Rajaram.
 Life was tough with the Mughals waging war.
-Tarabai’s brother-in-law and Shivaji’s heir, Chhatrapati Sambhaji was captured and killed by Aurangzeb in 1689 CE, following which her husband Rajaram become the King or Chhatrapati.
+Tarabai’s brother-in-law and Shivaji’s heir, Chhatrapati Sambhaji was captured and killed by Aurangzeb in 1689 CE, following which her husband Rajaram became the King or Chhatrapati.

 However soon after, the Mughal army laid siege to the Maratha capital of Raigad and Rajaram and Tarabai were forced to flee from Raigad near Pune, all the way to the fort of Gingee in Tamil Nadu, 160 kms from Chennai!

 Gingee, was the southernmost post of the Maratha empire that Shivaji had carved out and given that it was so far to the south, it was perhaps the safest choice for Tarabai and her husband.
 But their troubles continued.
 Mughal general Zulfiquar Ali Khan hot on their pursuit, followed them all the way to Gingee laying siege to the Gingee fort.
 The siege went on for eight years between September 1690 and January 1698.
 This was by far the longest siege by a Mughal army of any fort in recorded history.

 The siege at Gingee was by far the longest by a Mughal army at any fort in recorded history